-- 2. Temporary ground signs advertising future use or development of property on which such signs are located may be maintained, subject to the provisions of this Section, provided such signs do not exceed thirty two (32) square feet in area or remain longer than six (6) months.
-"For Rent" and "For Lease" signs in commercial and industrial districts for new buildings shall not exceed forty eight (48) square feet or remain for more than ninety (90) days after the building is completed. - 3.
-Churches, and other permitted uses in single family residential zoning districts, shall be permitted to erect one bulletin board sign in addition to other signage permitted in this chapter.
-The bulletin board sign may be illuminated changeable letter or LED message center not to exceed eighteen (18) square feet in area, be turned off between the hours of 11 p.m. and 7 a.m. and shall be set back from all property lines a minimum of twenty-five (25) feet, or the same distance as the principal structure; whichever is less.
-Electronic message centers (EMC) permitted by this section shall be restricted to red or amber alpha numeric displays on a dark background.
-Message changes shall not occur more frequently than once in every four (4) seconds. - 4.
-Traffic and public signs. - (C) In the R-5, R-6, and S-2 Districts, there may be one (1) wall sign related to the name or use of each occupant, and not more than one (1) electronic message center, per parcel, set back from the front property line the distance at least equal to the square footage of the EMC, but in no case shall the EMC exceed twenty-five (25) square feet in area.
-EMC's permitted in this section shall be restricted to red or amber alpha numeric display on a dark background.
-Message changes shall not occur more frequently than once in every four (4) seconds. - (D) In the C-1, C-3, M-1, and S-1 Districts, there may be roof signs, wall signs, projecting signs, post signs, marquee signs, electronic message centers, and awning signs when displaying no advertising matter, except pertaining to the business conducted in the building on the premises on which such sign is placed.
-Exception: The use of signs to promote not-for-profit communitywide events or activities.
-The total square foot area of all signs attached or affixed to any building or wall shall not exceed one-fifth (1/5) of the total square foot area of the face of the building on which they are placed, but in no event shall the maximum square foot area of all such signs exceed two hundred forty (240) square feet.
+2. Temporary ground signs advertising future use or development of property on which such signs are located may be maintained, subject to the provisions of this Section, provided such signs do not exceed thirty two (32) square feet in area or remain longer than six (6) months.
+"For Rent" and "For Lease" signs in commercial and industrial districts for new buildings shall not exceed forty eight (48) square feet or remain for more than ninety (90) days after the building is completed.

+- 3. Church or public bulletin boards not exceeding twelve (12) square feet in area. - 4.
+Traffic and public signs. - (C) In the R-5, R-6, and S-2 Districts, there may be one (1) wall sign attached to the building, projecting no more than twelve inches (12"), not exceeding twenty five (25) square feet in area, and relating only to the name or use of the building. - (D) In the C-1, C-2, C-3, M-1, and S-1 Districts, there may be roof signs, wall signs, projecting signs, post signs, marquee signs, and awning signs when displaying no advertising matter, except pertaining to the business conducted in the building on the premises on which such sign is placed.
+The total square foot area of all signs attached or affixed to any building or wall shall not exceed one-fifth (1/5) of the total. square foot area of the face of the building on which they are placed, but in no event shall the maximum square foot area of all such signs exceed two hundred forty (240) square feet.